China Manned Space Program

 On 29 November 2022, with the launch and docking of Shenzhou 15 with the Tiangong space station, the CMSA successfully completed all three of the above steps, thereby making China the third nation to achieve human spaceflight (after the Soviet Union/Russia and the United States), as well as the second nation to operate a single-nation modular space station (after the Soviet Union/Russia's Mir).

-Since the first spacecraft was launched in 1999, CMS has successfully completed 25 missions so far without any fatalities.

 History

-The formal research of China's human spaceflight began in 1968.
+Formal research of China's human spaceflight began in 1968.
 An institute for medical and space engineering was founded in Beijing.
-It was the predecessor of China Astronaut Research and Training Center, at which China's astronauts are trained in the following decades.
+It was the predecessor of The China Astronaut Research and Training Center, at which China's astronauts were trained in the following decades.
 Before that, in 1964, China launched a sounding rocket, carrying several small animals to an altitude of 70 km as an attempt to study the effects of spaceflight on living creatures.

 On 24 April 1970, China launched its first satellite, Dong Fang Hong I into orbit.
 In 1970, Qian Xuesen, the father of China's space program, introduced his human spaceflight project, which was later called Project 714.
-An early version of crewed spacecraft called Shuguang I was under research.
-However, this program was cancelled due to lack of funds and political interest.
+An early version of a crewed spacecraft called Shuguang I was under research.
+However, this program was cancelled due to a lack of funds and political interest.
 Instead, China decided in 1978 to pursue a method of sending astronauts into space using the more familiar FSW-derived ballistic reentry capsules.
 Two years later. in 1980, the Chinese government cancelled the program citing cost concerns.

-In order to gain relative experience, China launched and recover the first Fanhui Shi Weixing, a recoverable satellite, on 26 November 1975.
+In order to gain relative experience, China launched and recovered its first recoverable satellite, Fanhui Shi Weixing, on 26 November 1975.
 The success of the mission demonstrated China's capabilities of controlled atmospheric entry.

 In 1986, the 863 Program was funded by the Chinese government.
 It was intended to stimulate the development of science and technologies in several key areas, in which space capabilities were included.

-The Chinese human spaceflight program, namely the China Manned Space Program, was formally approved on September 21, 1992, by the Standing Committee of Politburo as Project 921, with work beginning on 1 January 1993.
+The Chinese human spaceflight program, formally titled the China Manned Space Program, was formally approved on September 21, 1992, by the Standing Committee of Politburo as Project 921, with work beginning on 1 January 1993.
 The initial plan has three steps: